 The West Virginia Lottery revenue figures were not pretty in the month of May.
 According to betting information released by the WV Lottery Commission, lottery revenue was down 67% compared to their monthly projections.

-The lottery generated $28.5 million during May, a ways off from the $86.5 million it projected to make.
+The lottery generated $28.5 million during May, a ways off from the $86.5 million it had been projected to make.

 While certain aspects of the lottery revenue did better than expected, it fell short in several important categories.

 Revenue from sports betting was down almost 87% below projections.
 The Mountain State earned just $58,000 in the month.